Robust Group Synchronization via Cycle-Edge Message Passing: Introduction

 \subsection{Organization of the Paper}

 Section \ref{sec:previous} gives an overview of previous relevant works.
 Section \ref{sec:reform} mathematically establishes the relevance of cycle-based information to the solution of group synchronization.
 Section \ref{sec:cemp} describes our proposed method, CEMP, and carefully interprets it as a message passing algorithm.
-Section \ref{sec:theory} establishes exact recovery and fast convergence for CEMP under the adversarial corruption model and show the stability of CEMP under bounded and sub-Gaussian noise.
-Section \ref{sec:uniform} establishes sharp guarantees under a special random corruption model.
+Section \ref{sec:theory} establishes exact recovery and fast convergence for CEMP under the adversarial corruption model and shows the stability of CEMP under bounded and sub-Gaussian noise.
+Section \ref{sec:uniform} establishes guarantees under a special random corruption model.
+Section \ref{sec:experiment} demonstrates the numerical performance of CEMP using artificial datasets generated according to either adversarial or uniform corruption models.
 Section \ref{sec:conclusion} concludes this work, while discussing possible extensions of it.
+The appendix contains various proofs and technical details, where the central ideas of the proofs are in the main text.